2lambda123/bartongroup-slivka-bio/README.md

   - rnaalifold

 You can install them with the command below (remember to activate the conda environment first).
-I advise against installing t-coffee from bioconda as their package locks version of other bioinformatic tools causing version conflicts.
-An alternative, dependency-free version is provided by my *mmwarowny* channel.
+However, I advise against installing t-coffee from *bioconda* as their package locks version of other bioinformatic tools causing version conflicts.
+An alternative, dependency-free version is provided by *bartongroup* channel.
+If you want to install t-coffee from bioconda anyway, add `t-coffee=13.46` to the command.

 ```sh
 conda install -c bioconda -c conda-forge \